Animal Charities and Rescue Stories at Manic Panic

-Founders, Tish and Snooky, have enthusiastically been at the forefront of animal rights and animal rescue since childhood.
+Founders, Tish and Snooky, have enthusiastically been at the forefront of animal rights and animal rescue from a young age and when they started Manic Panic NYC, their passion became philanthropy.
 Manic Panic's mission is to improve the lives of animals everywhere by any means possible, including rescue, adoption, advocacy, collaboration, intervention and education.
 Our slogan is,

 “Tested on Celebrities, Not Animals.™

 All Manic Panic NYC products are 100% vegan and cruelty-free.
 Always.